microsoft/Windows-universal-samples/speechandtts/readme.md

 ## Known Issues

 On small screen devices, part of the UI may be rendered off the right side of the screen.
 This is due to a layout issue with the sample app, and will be fixed in upcoming releases, and should not significantly impact functionality.
 It is not recommended to use the sample in landscape mode.

+Currently, RecognizeWithUIAsync will fail if the system language does not match the speech language in use in the sample.
+This will be addressed in a future windows update.

+The Privacy link into settings was changed and only functions correctly on Windows Build 10130 or newer.